rhshadrach/pandas/doc/source/development/contributing_codebase.rst

 directive.
 This should also be put in the docstring when adding a new function or method (`example <https://github.com/pandas-dev/pandas/blob/v0.20.2/pandas/core/frame.py#L1495>`__) or a new keyword argument (`example <https://github.com/pandas-dev/pandas/blob/v0.20.2/pandas/core/generic.py#L568>`__).

+If your code is a bugfix, add your entry to the relevant bugfix section.
+Avoid adding to the ``Other`` section; only in rare cases should entries go here.
+Being as concise as possible, the description of the bug should include how the user may encounter it and an indication of the bug itself, e.g.
+"produces incorrect results" or "incorrectly raises".
+It may be necessary to also indicate the new behavior.